-John Lion Gardiner, the first Lord of the Manor, acquired the large anchor-shaped island for “a large black dog, some powder and shot, and a few Dutch blankets”.
+Lion Gardiner, the “First Proprietor”, acquired the large anchor-shaped island for “a large black dog, some powder and shot, and a few Dutch blankets”.
 Gardiner made an intrepid decision to inhabit an island whose eastern shore looked towards the open waters of the Atlantic while the closest mainland was three miles out at the East Hampton peninsula.

 They persevered and survived, thanks in large part to Fire Place Landing.
 Although their island was quite isolated, the family’s presence had a profound effect on the evolution of the region at the east end of Long Island.
 They seeded growth in the fledgling colony by entertaining New York’s wealthy families, many from Manhattan, who in turn developed the tonier side of “The Hamptons”.

-The Gardiners helped ensure peace between the Native Americans and the new colonists by maintaining a strong alliance with Chief Wyandanch, known as the sachem who was elevated to the role of peacekeeper including the authority to approve all land transactions and settle all disputes.
+The Gardiners helped ensure peace between the Native Americans and the new colonists by maintaining a strong alliance with Chief Wyandanch.
+As the sachem, Chief Wyandanch was the peacekeeper including the authority to approve all land transactions and settle all disputes.

-The Gardiner’s ties to Wyandanch are best appreciated by Lion Gardiner’s act of undying kindness in 1652 during skirmishes between the Montauketts and other tribes.
-Wyandanch’s daughter was taken on a raid at their Lake Montauk outpost.
+The Gardiners’ ties to Wyandanch are best appreciated by Lion Gardiner’s act of generosity in 1652, during skirmishes between the Montauketts and other tribes.
+Wyandanch’s daughter was taken during a raid at their Lake Montauk outpost.
 Gardiner brought her home, paying the ransom.
 Chief Wyandanch was eternally grateful, calling Gardiner a father in his final years.
-Hence Fire Place, and its indigenous peoples, and the habitants of the mystical island three miles out at sea, all spawned deeply intertwined roots that fostered the growth of one of the most important US colonies— New York.
+Hence Fire Place, and its indigenous peoples, and the habitants of the mystical island three miles out at sea, all spawned deeply intertwined roots that fostered the growth of one of the most important US colonies — New York.

 A Camp for Girls, 1936-1972

-The girls of Fire Place were nourished by the same land and waters that were once home to the Montaukett and a lifeline to the Gardiners.
-And with similar proclivity for quality in all things such as the immense wealth of the Gardiners provided, campers were afforded the best opportunities to realize potential and pursue success in later life.
+We — the girls of Fire Place — were nourished by the same land and waters that were once home to the Montaukett and a lifeline to the Gardiners.
+And with similar proclivity for quality in all things such as the immense wealth of the Gardiners provided, we were afforded the best opportunities to realize potential and pursue success in later life.

-There were ongoing challenges to aim for the highest level of achievement in sports and the arts, including survival skills.
+We were challenged to aim for the highest level of achievement in sports and the arts, including survival skills.
 These were measured and celebrated.
 The operating framework of the camp was not laid back, but military style including daily bugle calls to activities and meals, bunk inspections, Honor Camper competitions, and daily roll call and flag raising/lowering ceremonies.

 Today, many stories of gratitude are told in reverent hindsight, acknowledging the loving gifts of so many FPL experiences that garnered fortitude and real life success.